Published on 2 August 2022 by Europe Books

-Hahn hypothesizes that the robust belief in, aspiration to, and pursuit of ‘wholeness’ present in Russian discourse that emerges with the arrival of Orthodox Christianity to Kievan Rus and strengthens, diversifies, and transforms over the centuries to encompass four kinds of tselostnost’ valued in Russian culture to this day.
-Four types of Russian tselostnost’ are posited: monism, universalism, communalism/collectivism, and solidarity.
-I define ‘monism’ as the aspiration to or assumption of integrality in religious theology (Orthodox Christianity) and philosophy, including the truly formal philosophy that emerged in late 19th century Russia.
+Hahn hypothesizes that there is robust belief in, aspiration to, and pursuit of ‘wholeness’ present in Russian discourse which emerged with the arrival of Orthodox Christianity to Kievan Rus and strengthened, diversified, and evolved over the centuries to encompass four kinds of tselostnost’ still valued in Russian culture to this day: monism, universalism, communalism/collectivism, and solidarity.
+‘Monism’ is defined as the aspiration to or assumption of integrality in religious theology (Orthodox Christianity) and philosophy, including the truly formal philosophy that emerged in late 19th century Russia.
 Monism is reflected in the Christian, in particular Orthodox Christian, theology and ideas regarding the unity of Heaven and Earth, God and humankind, and matter and spirit, much of which has been expressed in Russian secular philosophy, most robustly by the late Imperial era’s idealist ‘God-seekers’ and ‘intuitivists.’
 The second form of tselostnost’, universalism, is defined as an aspiration to world or human unity or a Russian unification with some external subset of the world or human community: Slavdom, the Orthodox world, the Christian world, Europe, the West, and Eurasia.
 Communalism or collectivism has political implications here, but it is primarily socio-cultural and centers around the subordination of the individual’s being, identity, interests and/or preferences to those of some larger societal group.
 Communalism encompasses Russian ideas such as Christian and Orthodox ‘conciliarity’ (sobornost’), the pre-Soviet village institutions the obshchina and mir, and pre-Soviet and Soviet ideas and practices of collectivism.
 Finally, solidarity represents the belief in, aspiration to, and pursuit of national unity – particularly political, cultural, and ideological integrality – and has greater political (and political-cultural) implications than the other forms of tselostnost’.
 Russian, Soviet, and post-Soviet articulations of these four types of tselostnost’ are presented from Russian thought and culture and demonstrate that the existence and power of these forms of wholeness are interrelated and highly salient in post-Soviet Russia.

 This historical-cultural, qualitative, thick description research study analyzes and interpret primary source materials, including: the ancient Russian chronicles; ancient Russian Orthodox texts; the works of the 17th century Old Believer schismatics and the establishment trends they opposed; the works of pietist, theosophists, and other foreign religious thinkers that influenced Russian theology and early secular philosophy; the works of Russia’s great writers from Alexander Pushkin and Fedor Tuitchev to Nikolai Gogol, Fedor Dostoevskii, and Leo Tolstoy, among many others; the Slavophile-Westernizer debate; the writing of the first formal philosophers and of religious-philosophical idealist school typified by Vladimir Solovev, the various ‘God-seekers’ (Pavel Florenskii, Sergei Bulgakov, and others), ‘intuitivists’ (Nikolai Losskii, Semyon Frank, Lev Karsavin, and others), and other Russian philosophical schools of the late 19th century Russian Religious Renaissance and Silver Age; the artistic and philosophical works of the symbolists and futurists (Andrei Belyi, Alexander Blok, Dmitrii Merezhkovskii, Vyacheslav Ivanov, Velemir Khlebnikov, and Alexander Scriabin), the more traditional theological works of Georgii Florovskii and Vasilii Zenkovskii; the historical-cultural works by Nikolai Berdyaev (and other ‘Landmarkers’ or ‘Vekhi’ and their critics) and Georgii Fedotov; the cosmism of Nikolai Fedorov, Konstantin Tsiolkovskii, and Vladimir Vernadskii; the various monarchist, socialist, anarchist, and liberal political thinkers of the late 19th century; Bolshevik and Soviet ideology, art, science and practice; the remnants of Orthodox tselostnost’; and the reemergence of pre-Soviet thought, the survival of communist thought, and the emergence of new trends such as transhumanism in post-Soviet-Russia.